ProFormA/proformaxml/Whitepaper.md

 ### 3.1 Files

-All three main parts of the ProFormA format make use of files in various ways.
-The following file elements present different ways to attach binary and plaintext files to a task, a submission, and a response document.
+All main parts of the ProFormA format make use of files in various ways.
+The following file elements present different ways to attach binary and plaintext files to a task, a submission, and responses.
+The term **embedded** indicates that a file is part of the XML document, meaning its file content is embedded in an XML element's text node.
+The term **attached** indicates that a file is part of (inside) a ZIP archive, along with the XML document.

+Files are distinguished by binary ("bin") and plaintext ("txt") content.
+An advantage of this is that the LMS is able to display or preview text files without the user first having to download and open the file in an external editor.

 #### The embedded-bin-file element